-Marlee Jane Ward is a writer, reader and weirdo from Melbourne, Australia.
-She grew up on the Central Coast of New South Wales and studied creative writing at the University of Wollongong.
-She attended the Clarion West Writers Workshop in 2014.
+Marlee Jane Ward is a writer, reader and weirdo living in Melbourne.
+She grew up on the Central Coast of New South Wales and studied Creative Writing at the University of Wollongong.
+In 2014 she attended the Clarion West Writers Workshop in Seattle, Washington.

-Her short stories have been published in Interfictions, Terraform, Apex, Mad Scientist Journal and the Hear Me Roar Anthology.
-Her debut novella, Welcome To Orphancorp, won Seizure's Viva La Novella 2015, and the 2016 Victorian Premier’s Literary Award for Young Adult Fiction.
-She is currently working on the second book in the series.
+You can find her short stories in the Hear Me Roar Anthology, Interdictions and Mad Scientist Journal.
+Her debut novella, Welcome to Orphancorp, won the 2015 Seizure Viva La Novella Prize and the 2016 Victorian Premier’s Literary Award for Young Adult Fiction.
+Its sequel, Psynode, was published in 2017.

 Emily Gale has been involved in the children's book industry for nearly 20 years and has worked as an editor, reviewer, talent finder and literary award judge.
 She spent several happy years at independent bookshop Readings as a children's book buyer, during which time she was instrumental in establishing their Children's Book Prize.

 Emily's writing includes two novels for teenagers – Girl, Aloud and Steal My Sunshine – and Eliza Boom's Diary for younger readers.
 Living on the other side of the world from the place she grew up (and most of her family) means that concepts of home, belonging and displacement have long occupied Emily's mind, inspiring her to write The Other Side of Summer.